assegaf/siptowhatsapp/README.md

 You need to provide SIP User/Credential in your sip server to us if you want demo interconnection to us (with sip2wa) :

-Company name or Alias (just for connection name) : eg. SuperTop Telco.
+Company name or Alias (just for connection name in our system) : eg. SuperTop Telco.

 Public IP Address: eg. 103.100.1.XX